SHREERAJ10/Website-Blocker/README.md

      macOS/Linux: /etc/hosts

-3.Make sure the script can read and write to the hosts file
+3. Make sure the script can read and write to the hosts file

      You might need to run it as admin or use sudo